 and from Annual Giving Leaders, posted in September 2016

-- 1 invitation to attend a donor club dinner event, and
+- 1 invitation to attend a donor club dinner event

-There are three types of communications there: Mailed information, events and gatherings, and an in-person meeting.
-The mailed information is designed to look like special information regardless of how many people get it.
+There are three types of communications on the list: 1) mailed information, 2) events and gatherings, and 3) in-person meetings.
+The mailed information is designed to look like special information, regardless of how many people get it.
 They could be delivered by email, but the impact is stronger on paper.
 And the message is simple – “your annual gifts to this organization are making great things possible.
 Here – let me show you.”
 The Annual Report is delivered in a special envelope, hand addressed of course, and mailed a week or so before anyone else gets it – an advance copy.
 It delivers the same essential message.

 The events are exclusive events – only donor club members and prospects are invited.
 (Board members are always invited!)